-1.9.9 Intercept Routing
+1.9.11 Intercept Routing

-Redirects an incoming CO line call or intercom call to a preprogrammed destination when the original destination does not, or can not, answer the call.
+Redirects an incoming CO line call to a preprogrammed destination when the original destination does not, or can not, answer the call.
 There are four types of Intercept Routing, described below.

-Туре Description No Answer (IRNA) If a called party does not answer a call within a preprogrammed time period (IRNA Timer), the call is redirected to a preprogrammed intercept destination.
-The assigned intercept destination of the extension port. → 2.8.4 [2-3] Timers & Counters → Dial / IRNA / Recall / Tone-Intercept Routing No Answer (IRNA)-Day, Lunch, Break, Night → DISA / Door / Reminder / U. Conf-DISA-Intercept Timer-Day, Lunch, Break, Night → [203] Intercept Time Busy If a called party is already handling a call, new calls are handled as follows: - the call is redirected to the preprogrammed Intercept Routing- Busy destination, if enabled through system programming. - If an Intercept Routing-Busy destination is not enabled, the caller will hear a busy tone.
-However, if the call is made through an LCOT card, the caller hears a ringback tone.
+Туре Description No Answer (IRNA) If a called party does not answer a call within a preprogrammed time period, the call is redirected to a preprogrammed intercept destination.
+The assigned intercept destination of the extension port. → 2.8.4 [2-3] Timers &amp; Counters → Dial / IRNA / Recall / Tone-Intercept Routing No Answer (IRNA)- Day, Lunch, Break, Night Busy If a called party is already handling a call, new calls are redirected to a preprogrammed intercept destination.
 DND If a called party is in Do Not Disturb (DND) mode, the call is redirected to a preprogrammed intercept destination.

-No Destination If a call has no destination (i.e., if a destination is not assigned), the call is redirected to an operator. (\rightarrow 1.9.10 Intercept Routing-No Destination)
+Туре Description If a call has no destination (i.e., if a destination is not assigned), the call is redirected to an operator. ( $\rightarrow$ 1.9.12 Intercept Routing-No Destination)

 Intercept Routing redirects calls to destinations based on the original destination of the call, as shown in the table below.
 Different intercept destinations can be programmed for each time mode.
-Note that calls redirected by Intercept Routing-No Answer/Busy/DND are directed to the same destination, while Intercept Routing-Busy is directed to a separate destination, and that the intercept destination for Intercept Routing-No Destination is always an operator.
+Note that calls redirected by Intercept Routing-No Answer/Busy/DND are directed to the same destination, and that the intercept destination for Intercept Routing-No Destination is always an operator.

-When the original destination is: The Available Intercept Destination is: Vired Extension (PT/SLT) The destination assigned to the original extension.
-2.10.1 [4-1-1] Wired Extension-Extension Settings- Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy 2.10.8 [4-2-1] Portable Station-Extension Settings- Intercept Destination → Intercept Destination-When called party does not answer-Day, Lunch, Break, Night → Intercept Destination-When Called Party is Busy → [604] Extension Intercept Destination • 10 CD Group The ICD Group Overflow destination assigned to the group. (\rightarrow 1.9.4 ICD Group Features-Overflow) \rightarrow 2.9.9 [3-5-1] Incoming Call Distribution Group-Group Settings-Overflow No Answer-Time out & Manual Queue Redirection-Destination-Day, Lunch, Break, Night \rightarrow [625] Destination for Overflow Time Expiration • V /M Group (DTMF/DPT) The destination assigned to the first extension of the VM group. • D DISA If all DISA ports are busy when a call is made using DISA, one of the following can be selected through system programming: • Disable: Busy tone is sent to the caller. • Operator: The call will be redirected to the operator. • AA-0, AA-9: The call will be redirected to the destination assigned to that AA number. → 2.11.3 [5-3-1] Voice Message-DISA System-Option 1-DISA Intercept-Intercept when all DISA ports are busy • E PS Ring Group External Pager (TAFAS) Analog Remote Maintenance Not assignable (Intercept Routing is not available.)
+When the original destination is: The Available Intercept Destination is: • Wired Extension (PT/SLT/T1-OPX) PS The destination assigned to the original extension. $\rightarrow$ 2.10.1 [4-1-1] Wired Extension-Extension Settings-Option 1-Intercept Destination-Day, Lunch, Break, Night $\rightarrow$ 2.10.10 [4-2-1] Portable Station-Extension Settings-Main-Intercept Destination-Day, Lunch, Break, Night $\rightarrow$ [604] Extension Intercept Destination • ICD Group The ICD Group Overflow destination assigned to the group. ( $\rightarrow$ 1.9.5 ICD Group Features-Overflow) $\rightarrow$ 2.9.9 [3-5-1] Incoming Call Distribution Group- Group Settings-Overflow No Answer-Time out & Manual Queue Redirection-Destination-Day, Lunch, Break, Night ightarrow [625] Destination for Overflow Time Expiration • PS Ring Group VM Group (DTMF/DPT) External Pager (TAFAS) The destination assigned to the trunk group carrying the call.
+External rager (IALAS) $\rightarrow$ 2.9.1 [3-1-1] Trunk Group-TRG Settings- Intercept-Intercept Destination-Day, Lunch, Break, Night $\rightarrow$ [470] Trunk Group Intercept Destination • DISA The destination assigned to the trunk group carrying the call. $\rightarrow$ 2.9.1 [3-1-1] Trunk Group-TRG Settings- Intercept-Intercept Destination-Day, Lunch, Break, Night $\rightarrow$ [470] Trunk Group Intercept Destination • Analog/ISDN Remote Maintenance Idle Line Access no. + Phone no. Not assignable (Intercept Routing is not available.) • Trunk Group Access no. + Trunk Group no. + Phone no. • Floating Extension no. for SVM • Other PBX Extension (TIE with no PBX Code) Other PBX Extension (TIE with PBX Code)

-Intercept Routing for DISA will redirect a call only if all of the Direct Inward System Access (DISA) ports are busy.
-If Intercept Routing is activated after a call from DISA reaches the destination extension, the Intercept Routing settings assigned to that extension will be applied.
+\ Intercept Routing will redirect a call only if the Direct Inward System Access (DISA) line is busy.
+Once a call reaches the destination extension using the DISA feature, the call can be redirected to the Intercept Routing destination assigned to that extension.